Seiçal River

-The Seiçal River (Ribeira de Seiçal or Rio Seiçal, Mota Seiçal) is a major river in northeastern East Timor.
+The Seiçal River (Ribeira de Seiçal or Rio Seiçal, Mota Seiçal) is a major river in northeastern Timor-Leste.
 It flows for the most part in a northerly direction from headwaters in Timor's central mountains; after running past the eastern edge of the Baucau Plateau, it discharges into Wetar Strait.

 Course

 The river rises in Timor's central mountains south of the city of Baucau.
-It is one of the country's few perennial streams, and the only one in its immediate vicinity.

-The headwaters of the river are at Mount Mundo Perdido in Ossu administrative post, Viqueque municipality.
+Its headwaters are at Mount Mundo Perdido in Ossu administrative post, Viqueque municipality.
 From there, the river's upper tributaries flow generally northwards, along the border between Viqueque and Baucau municipalities.

 The river itself begins at the confluence of the Sauma and Culo Rivers; at first, it similarly flows northwards along the intermunicipal border.
 Other tributaries rise in some of the south central sucos of Baucau municipality.

 At the point where the Saluhada River enters the Seiçal River, still on the border between the two municipalities, the latter river's main channel flows into Baucau municipality, through which it proceeds generally northeastwards, until it discharges into Wetar Strait northeast of Baucau city.

+The river is one of Timor-Leste's few perennial streams, and the only one in its immediate vicinity.
+It is also one of only three such watercourses in the north of the country that can potentially be inhabited by saltwater crocodiles all year round (the others being the Loes and the North Laclo).

 The main channel's riverbed is filled with rubble.
 Its highly unstable floodplain is the most significant in the area, and extends from the central mountains to the strait.
 Islets in the river are divided by a plethora of braided channels, and adorned with Casuarina.
 Where the lower reaches of the main channel pass the Baucau Plateau to its west, an escarpment drops down from the plateau to the river's alluvial plain.
 Near the river mouth, the river is shallow and extremely unstable, and there are many sandbanks, oxbows and scrolls.

 In order of entrance, the river's major tributaries include the following: